sage-code/maj/alphabet.md

 **Notes:**

-* Maj has voiced, articulated and clear sounds easy to produce;
+* Maj has a large range of familiar sounds, easy to produce;
 * Maj sounds are produced with your tongue behind your teeth;
+* Maj do not use "th" and "sh" digraphs like English do;
 * You will never bite yourself or spit around when you speak Maj;

 **Reference:**

-We use phonetic symbols:
+For pronounciation we have used phonetic symbols:

 * [IPA Org ](http://www.internationalphoneticalphabet.org/ipa-sounds/ipa-chart-with-sounds/)
 * [IPA Wikipedia ](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet_chart)

 **Phonetic:**

-Maj is a phonetic language, which means it’s written the way it sounds, and visa versa.
+Maj is a phonetic language, which means it’s written the way it sounds, and vice versa.

-* Maj phonetic is enclosed with double quotes: MAJ:"fonetyk";
+* Maj phonetic:  MAJ:"word";
-* IPA phonetic is enclosed with double quotes: IPA:"fonetik";
+* IPA phonetic:  IPA:"word";
-* English words are enclosed in double quotes: ENG:"phonetic";
+* English words: ENG:"word";

 ## Vowels